Anaha - 1108 Auahi

 No analysis available

-Resident manager appears to be a building-level amenity for Anaha.
-Current MLS data shows RESMAN in 17 of 20 listings, a very strong consistency pattern across listings.
-Public remarks do not directly mention a resident manager, but the repeated MLS checkbox evidence supports including it.
+Resident manager appears to be a standard building-level amenity at Anaha.
+Historical MLS data shows RESMAN in 17 of 20 listings, a very strong pattern, though the public remarks here do not explicitly repeat the feature.
+The evidence suggests this is part of the building's normal service offering rather than copy-paste noise.

 No analysis available